tedneward/Azgaarnoth/Creatures/ToProcess/IronDefender.md

 **Languages** understands the languages the [Battle Smith](../Classes/Artificer/BattleSmith.md) speak

-***Might of the Master.*** The following numbers increase by 1 when your proficiency bonus increases by 1: the iron defender’s skill bonuses, the bonuses to hit and damage of its bite, and the number of hit points restored by its Repair action.
+***Might of the Master.*** The following numbers increase by 1 when your proficiency bonus increases by 1: the iron defender's skill bonuses, the bonuses to hit and damage of its bite, and the number of hit points restored by its Repair action.

-***Vigilant.*** The iron defender can’t be surprised.
+***Vigilant.*** The iron defender can't be surprised.

 #### Actions
 *(Requires the [Battle Smith](../Classes/Artificer/BattleSmith.md)'s bonus action)*